Can I Ride an Electric Scooter in Bike Lanes?

 In New York State, electric scooters and bicycles with electric assist are allowed on some streets and highways, as long as the speed limit is 30 MPH or less.
 However, operating these devices on sidewalks is generally not permitted unless authorized by local law or ordinance.

-Are there specific laws for riding an electric scooter in bike lanes in Texas?
+Are there specific laws governing the use of electric scooters in bike lanes in Texas?

 While there don't appear to be specific laws about riding an electric scooter on bike lanes in Texas, there are regulations for electric bicycles.
-Electric bicycles must be designed to be propelled by an electric motor and human power and cannot exceed a speed of 20 miles per hour without the application of human power.
+Electric bicycles must be designed to be propelled by both an electric motor and human power, and they cannot exceed a speed of 20 miles per hour without the application of human power.

 What should I consider when riding an electric scooter in bike lanes?